kiily/web-reader/README.md

 3. Select your preferred scroll speed
 4. Click "Start Auto-Scroll" to begin reading
 5. Use the control buttons to pause, stop, or navigate to the next chapter
+6. Toggle between light and dark mode using the theme button in the header

+## Theme Support

+The application supports both light and dark modes:

+- **Dark Mode**: Default theme optimized for reading in low-light environments to reduce eye strain
+- **Light Mode**: Bright theme for reading in well-lit environments
+- **Automatic Detection**: The app will initially use your system preference
+- **Persistent Preference**: Your theme choice is saved and persists between sessions

 ## Note About Turbopack